helpscout/library-blue/README.md

 # Beacon Component Library
 This is the master Sketch Library for Beacon Embed (v2).
 Consider it the single source of truth for all Beacon UI and a super simple way to create quick and accurate Beacon mockups.
-For examples on **how** to use these components, see [Beacon Example Usage.sketch](https://github.com/helpscout/library-beacon/blob/master/Beacon%20Example%20Usage.sketch)
+For examples on **how** to use these components, read [the Wiki](/wiki) or view the [Source Files](https://github.com/helpscout/library-beacon/blob/master/Beacon%20Example%20Usage.sketch)
 ![Cover](https://github.com/helpscout/library-beacon/blob/master/Latest/In%20Browser.jpg?raw=true)

 ## Install